fharding1/gemux/README.md

 `gemux` is the good enough multiplexer.
 It aims to provide functionality that is good enough for the majority of HTTP services.

+## Disclaimer

+This project was mostly just written for fun.
+While it's intended to be production-ready, you're probably better off using an older and more vetted muxer, or [not using one at all](https://blog.merovius.de/2017/06/18/how-not-to-use-an-http-router.html).

 ## Usage

 ```go